Ozziehman/ilab_digital_twin/README.md

 ### JavaScriptInjector

 This class handles all the JavaScript injecting into the HTML.
-Every method will read the HTML and
+Every method will read the HTML and add the Javascript to it.

 #### Methods
 - `inject_interactive_marker(self, map_file)` Injects live update JavaScript into the HTML to add a marker on the map when clicked.